Skip to content

 6. Select the Add project button to complete your Sidekick setup.
 You should see a message stating: “Your Sidekick is configured for this project.”

-7. Return to your folder, select all your Google docs or Word.docx files, select the Sidekick extension, and click the Preview button.
+7. Return to your folder, select ALL files (including .json config files), select the Sidekick extension, and click the Preview button.
 Repeat this for all files in each folder.
-Select all the files again, but select the Publish button for each docs/docx file.
-These actions add your content to the internal (preview) and production (publish) Edge Delivery CDNs, where it can be downloaded and displayed on your browser for local development.
+Select all the files again, but select the Publish button to publish these files to the CDN.
+These actions add your content to the internal (preview) and production (publish) Edge Delivery CDNs, where they can be downloaded and displayed in your browser for local development.

 You can now use Sidekick to Preview, Publish, and Edit all your files directly from your Google Drive or SharePoint folder.
 Take a moment to select any file in your folder, select the Sidekick extension, and choose the Sidekick options to get familiar with how Sidekick works.
 Visit the Sidekick documentation for more information on how to use Sidekick to manage your storefront content.